Print & Share This Recipe!

 1

-Measure out the flour and place it in the bowl of a food processor fitted with a metal blade.
-Cut the butter into small cubes and add them to the bowl.
-Make sure the butter is very cold to create a flaky crust.
+Measure the flour and add it to the bowl of a food processor fitted with a metal blade.
+Cut cold butter into small cubes and scatter them over the flour.
+Using cold butter is key—it creates that signature flaky quiche crust.

 2